Falcon, Colorado: History

 In 1888, the area now known as "Falcon" was crossed by the railroads: first the Denver and New Orleans on a rail bed parallel to today's Eastonville Road in 1882, then the Chicago and Rock Island on a rail bed parallel to today's U.S. Highway 24 during 1888.
 The lines' intersection remains an important center of the Falcon area today.

 On September 20, 1888, the first announcement of "Falcon, Colorado" was advertised in the Colorado Springs Gazette.
 The Falcon Land and Town Company, associated with the Chicago Rock Island Railroad, were selling lots to individuals.
 By 1896, there were two hotels, a newspaper, six saloons, a pool hall, stockyards, two train depots, two general stores, a blacksmith shop and a school.

 The introduction of the automobile brought a decline in passenger rail traffic to Falcon.
 A 1935 flood washed out the Colorado & Southern tracks, which weren't rebuilt, and the Rock Island railroad junction closed.
 By 1975, only a small number of homes and the school remained near the Falcon intersection.

 In 1984, a business complex including a convenience store and gas station was built at the intersection of Meridian Road and U.S. 24; the intersection gained a traffic light in 1996.
 In the early 1990s, Falcon began residential development at a rapid pace and the area's population nearly doubled between 1990 and 2000.

 With the rapid growth, suburban amenities began appearing in Falcon.
 Safeway opened a grocery store in 2000.
 El Paso County approved a new Wal-Mart store in 2005 with minimal opposition.
 As that new retail presence was preparing to open, residents voted in May 2007 on whether to incorporate as a town.
 The proposal was defeated, with 78% of the vote against incorporation.
 The next major retail chain slated to set up shop in Falcon was Lowe's, which had agreed to procure the current site of Fire Station #1 of the Falcon Fire Protection District.
 Lowe's would have built a replacement station near Golden Sage Rd. and Woodmen Rd., but in September 2008 that deal fell through, and Lowe's did not complete the transaction.

 Geography

-Falcon is 14 miles northeast of dowtntown Colorado Springs, which sources services that are unavailable in Falcon.
+Falcon is 14 miles northeast of downtown Colorado Springs, which sources services that are unavailable in Falcon.
 Falcon is primarily a region of semi-arid steppe grassland, and has a dry season in the fall and spring with a monsoon period towards the end of summer.
 North of Falcon is Black Forest, a forested area primarily filled with dark evergreen and pine trees.